andrewberg/just-my-type/README.md

 c) How to run the unit test cases:

-    In order to run the unit test cases ...
+    In order to run the unit test cases you can compile the program as you would normally in Xcode and the test will run along with the program.

 d) Acceptance tests for an external person to try: